danolivo/pg_track_optimizer/README.md

 ## Understanding Error Metrics

-The extension calculates error using logarithmic scale to handle the wide range of row count estimates:
+The extension calculates error using a logarithmic scale to handle the wide range of row count estimates:

 ```
 error = |log(actual_rows / estimated_rows)|
 ```

 **Why logarithmic?**
-- An estimate of 10 when actual is 100 has the same error magnitude as 100→10
+- An estimate of 10 when the actual is 100 has the same error magnitude as 100→10
 - Prevents massive row counts from dominating the metric
 - Aligns with how the planner internally handles costs